 - The winner receives 10,000 euros and a lithograph by Frans Widerberg.

-- About the prize winner in an article on Uniforum (in Norwegian)
+- About this years prize winner, Seyran Ates, in an article on Uniforum (in Norwegian)

 - About the University of Oslo's Human Rights Award and past prize winners, on UiO's webpages.